-This winter was spent looking and re-looking.
+This winter was spent at a residency in France.
+Time was spent looking and re-looking.
 These works represent this time of reflection and my dive deeper into soul and meaning.
 I am forever grateful to Chateau Orquevaux for this blessed time.

 The early psychologists taught us that everything we see and experience is altered by our emotions and personal experiences.

 The Impressionists taught us that the world we see and the colors within it are created by light bouncing off the receptors in our eyes.

 I believe both of these thoughts have merit.